oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

 1. Let's go back and look at the first insight again.

     Click on the tile marked **S** on the top and the **GENRE** at the bottom.
-It showed singles are purchasing adventure and comedy more than the average and purchasing less drama genre than the average.
+It showed single customers are purchasing adventure and comedy more than the average, and purchasing less drama genre than the average.

     ![screenshot of singles by genre insight](images/image81_t_inst_single_genre.png)